nuprl/MultiPL-E/tutorial.md

 an OpenAI API Key and access to the [Codex beta].

-Alternatively, you can use MultiPL-E to evaluate any other model, as long as you can build a web server that uses the OpenAI HTTP API. evalate *any* model that uses the OpenAI HTTP API.
+Alternatively, you can use MultiPL-E to evaluate any other model, as long as you can serve completions over the web with the OpenAI HTTP API.
 For example, we have written a web server that serves [Incoder] and tested it on RTX A6000 (48 GB) and Quadro RTX 6000 (24 GB) GPUs.

 ## Prepare Prompts